 Doctor listening to patient and taking notes; Patient Services concept

-How Patient Services Help Companies Navigate Challenging Product Launches
+Patient Services: Navigating Challenging Product Launches

 The fragmentation of the health care system has posed challenges for decades.
 In 2009, Alain C. Enthoven proposed integrated delivery systems could solve many of the problems posed by fragmentation in both the drug development and patient treatment processes.